LIBER Strategic Plan 2013-2015

 Accountability activity will be co-ordinated by the LIBER Executive Director, as Strategy Co-ordinator.

 The 2013-15 Strategy will be accompanied by a separate communications plan, drawn up by the Advocacy and Communications Steering Committee, which will establish who needs to know what and when.
 Critically, this includes advocacy and co-ordination with the committees, individuals and institutions of the European Commission, Parliament and Council.
 It also identifies who will communicate this information at an appropriate time and in an appropriate format.
-In terms of accountability, it establishes the frequency and dissemination of progress reports on KPA Implementation Plans.
+In terms of accountability, it establishes the frequency and dissemination of progress reports on KPA and Forum Implementation Plans.

 The communications plan is owned by the LIBER Board.